Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Known issues

-• By default collector picks up docker daemon logs from /rootfs/var/log/docker, you need to update macro macro_docker_host_logs_docker and change it to
+• By default, collectord picks up Docker daemon logs from /rootfs/var/log/docker.
+You need to update macro macro_docker_host_logs_docker and change it to

 (`macro_docker_host_logs` AND source="*var/log/docker*")